REGISTER

 Intermediate Old English II: Anglo-Saxon Poetry (E202)

-LEARN MOREThe main goal of this course is to accustom you to reading Old English poetry, while building your vocabulary.
-The texts in this course also serve as an introduction to Old English heroic verse.
+LEARN MOREThe goal of this course is to accustom you to reading Old English poetry, while building your vocabulary.
+The texts in this course also serve as an introduction to Old English heroic and elegiac verse.
 Reading selections include excerpts from Genesis, The Battle of Maldon, the heroic poem Andreas, as well as the classic elegiac poems The Wanderer and The Seafarer in their entirety. -

 Old English Prose Composition (E300)